ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     http://n.n.n.n:41001/w2h/WEB3270.htm+Tso+model5

-This form of a VIRTEL URL is described in the section “Dynamic URL with user data”, page 0.
+This form of a VIRTEL URL is described in the section “Dynamic URL with user data” <#_V456UG_0.

 This form of URL is processed by VIRTEL with reference to the “rule set” associated with the HTTP line.
 VIRTEL looks for a rule whose “User Data” field matches the value of the parameter (model5).
 The “Parameter” field of the selected